Running is an excellent way to improve overall health. But Does Running Burn Belly Fat? Read on to find some answers!

 The benefits of running are well known and include burning calories, improving fitness levels, increasing endurance, and strengthening muscles.
 However, there is another benefit that many people don’t consider when they run – the benefits to your overall health.

 Moreover, running also trains your body to be more efficient at burning fat, increasing weight loss.
-Plus, when you do the same runs repeatedly, your body will get used to it so that you won’t feel tired anymore.
-This means that you’ll need to do longer runs to make continuing progress, meeting the American College of Sports Medicine recommendations.
+Plus, when you do the same runs repeatedly, your body will get used to it so you won’t feel tired anymore.
+This means you’ll need to do longer runs to continue progressing, meeting the American College of Sports Medicine recommendations.

 Running is a great weight loss tool